rchain-community/rgov/CONTRIBUTING.md

 # Development and Design notes for Contributors

+Thanks for your interest in contributing!

+## Quality Code Style

+All contributions should pass:

+ 1. `npm run lint-check`
+ 2. `npm run lint:types`

 ## To run RNode stand alone on localhost:
 for bootstrapping, checkpointing and updating a liquid democracy RChain RNode localhost instance for linux and Window10 WSL2